KurtKroeker/powershell/presentations/powershell_presentation_notes.md

     -whatif

-    You can see what WOULD happen without actually performing the action
+    For some actions which are potentially destructive, you can see what WOULD happen without actually performing the action

 ## Tips working with PowerShell

-### Things to Love
+- Get-Help, Get-Command, Get-Member

+One of the things I like best about learning PowerShell and extending my knowledge of it is how discoverable everything is.
+There are three powerful commandlets built into PowerShell which make use of PowerShell's comment-based help system:

+Get-Help will format documentation attached to the commandlet or function, and it will

 - Love the tab key